mattlean/lean-js-app-starter/docs/developing/testing.md

 If you're working off of an non-Electron based LJAS project that supports Playwright, you will have access to a Docker test environment specialized for working with Playwright tests.

 To learn how to use it, read the ["Setting Up the Docker End-to-End Test Environment" section in the Docker Environments document](../developing/docker-environments.md#setting-up-the-docker-end-to-end-test-environment).

+### Configuring Playwright

+Read the [Playwright configuration document](../configuration/playwright.md) to learn how it is configured and how to customize it yourself.